In Florida, you are required to report an auto accident within 10 days of the accident.

 - A commercial motor vehicle was involved in the crash.

-You can look to the Florida Traffic Crash Report, Long Form, for all the basic facts of an auto accident in Florida, including:
+You can look to the Florida Traffic Crash Report, Long Form, for all the basic facts about an auto accident in Florida, including:

 - Where and when the accident happened